-Regulation Intent Issue Clarification 26.
-Adequate Staff Suppor 26.
-Adequate Staff Support A service agency shall maintain adequate support staff, at a level identified in the person's individual support plan to address the safety, security and well-being of persons with developmental disabilities who receive services and supports from the service agency.
+Regulation Intent Issue Clarification

+26. Adequate Staff Support

+A service agency shall maintain adequate support staff, at a level identified in the person's individual support plan to address the safety, security and well-being of persons with developmental disabilities who receive services and supports from the service agency.
 (O. Reg.
-299/10, 12(2)) Intent to ensure the provision of adequate support for the personal safety of persons receiving services at all times.
-The level of support that a person needs, including the level of staffing support to be provided, will be identified through the individual support planning process and will be agreed to by all people / service agencies / professionals who are party to the support plan.
-Once the individual support plan is approved, the service agency is required to provide the level of support as outlined in the individual support plan.
+299/10, 12(2)) To ensure the provision of adequate support for the personal safety of persons receiving services at all times.
+The service agency is required to provide the level of support as outlined in the individual support plan.
 What does the ministry consider as 'adequate support staff'?
 The regulation does not define "adequate support staff."
 The level of support that a person needs, including the level of staffing support to be provided, will be identified through the individual support planning process and will be agreed to by all people / service agencies / professionals who were involved in the development of the individual support plan.
-Information that may be contained in Individual Support Plans regarding required levels of staff support may include: Staffing ratios Level of staff support required for community outings, medical appointments, participation in work or volunteer activities
+Information that may be contained in Individual Support Plans regarding required levels of staff support may include: • Staffing ratios • Level of staff support required for community outings, medical appointments, etc. • participation in work or volunteer activities

-Regulation Intent Issue Clarification 28.
-Financial Records, Annu 28.
-Financial Records, Annual Review The service agency shall prepare and maintain separate books of accounts and financial records for each person with a developmental disability who receives assistance from the service agency with the management of their day-to-day finances for each fiscal year The service agency shall ensure books of accounts and financial records prepared and maintained in accordance with [the] subsection [above] are independently reviewed by a third party annually; the independent review shall include a report to the board of directors.
+Regulation Intent lssue Clarification

+28. Financial Records, Annu ual Review

+The service agency shall prepare and maintain separate books of accounts and financial records for each person with a developmental disability who receives assistance from the service agency with the management of their day-to-day finances for each fiscal year The service agency shall ensure books of accounts and financial records prepared and maintained in accordance with [the] subsection [above] are independently reviewed by a third party annually; the independent review shall include a report to the board of directors.
 (O.Reg.299/10, 6(3)) An "independent review" of accounts and financial records may be provided by persons who are not affiliated with those who provided the individual with assistance with their finances.
 For example: a family member review committee struck by the agency, or an independent accountant; agency managers reviewing homes supervised by another manager; agency finance clerk.
+To ensure that the service agency keeps separate books relating to accounts and financial records for each person with a developmental disability respecting the management of their daily finances for each fiscal year.
 Can the Ministry cite an agency for non-compliance if the third party reviewer prepares a report that is based on only a sampling of files?
-The third party may conduct an annual review as they deem appropriate.
+The third party may conduct an annual review as they deem appropriate, as long as it is reasonable.

 Regulation Intent Issue Clarification 47.
-Service Record, Applica 47.
-Service Record, Application for Developmental Services and Supports At a minimum, the service record shall include a copy of the person's Application for Developmental Services and Supports.
-(O.Reg.299/10, 14(2)(a)) To ensure that the agency has documentation from the DSO that may inform the agency's support for the person and assist in developing the individual support plan.
+Service Record, Applica ition for Developmental Serv vices and Supports At a minimum, the service record shall include a copy of the person's Application for Developmental Services and Supports.
+(O.Reg.299/10, 14(2)(a)) To ensure that the agency has documentation from the DSO to inform the agency's ability to support the person and assist in developing the individual support plan.
 The agency is responsible for obtaining this record from the DSO if it is not provided upon service initiation.
 Would the Ministry cite an agency in non-compliance if the service record produced by the agency only contained a copy of the Assessor Summary Report (ASR) rather than the Application for Developmental Services and Supports?
-Yes, the ASR (Assessor Summary Report) as a stand-alone document does not meet the compliance requirements.
+Yes, having the ASR (Assessor Summary Report) as a stand- alone document does not meet regulatory requirement.